timp/The_Clocktower/README.md

 shimmering lake that rushes down the steep hill side.
 Now John was right at the top of the hill he could see everywhere around.
 At the bottom he could see a small forest with an arch of plants for the entrance, a little pebbled path led up to it.
-"Tha looks nice." he thought.
+"That looks nice." he thought.
 The rest of the view was stunning, he could see forests and lakes, bushes with gorgeous looking berries and mountains like something out of a fairytale.

 John followed the narrow path, his long beard billowing in the wind.
 It was dark but John came prepared, he had his lamp.
-He could hear little chuckles coming from the woods and the occasional tit-tawoo from an owl high up in the tree tops and the tiny scuttling of squirrels or mice, or even rabbits, sometimes he heard a crunch or a snap from a fox or badger or some other animal.
+He could hear little chuckles coming from the woods and the occasional tit-ta-woo from an owl high up in the tree tops and the tiny scuttling of squirrels or mice, or even rabbits, sometimes he heard a crunch or a snap from a fox or badger or some other animal.

 Zz yhh grizzle as John stepped through the arc that was the fairy walkway, he could hear odd sorts of snoring noises.
 "Ahah!"thought John.
-But when he stepped in to the hollwo all he could see was sleeping Fairies and Pixies, and what he guessed were Elves.
+But when he stepped in to the hollow all he could see was sleeping Fairies and Pixies, and what he guessed were Elves.
 He cautiously crept up to them, they immediately turned round.
 They were skowling fiercely, John didn't know whether this was normal or whether they were extremely angry!
 He thought for a moment and then said anxiously "D-d-doy-you know of an-y git-l around h-here?"
 He stammered.
 The Elves replied gruffly "Yes, in the hollow tree. " The biggest one (he looked like the leader) said.
-"Th-ththank you!" he said with an element of victory mixed with fear in his voice, for the Elves were _not_ very welcoming, at all.
+"Th-th-thank you!" he said with an element of victory mixed with fear in his voice, for the Elves were _not_ very welcoming, at all.

-What he needed to find was a hollwo tree, fairley big so it could fit a human girl in.
+What he needed to find was a hollow tree, fairly big so it could fit a human girl in.
 A few metres away he saw one!
 "Ahah!" he chuckled "I done it!"
 John saw a little huddled figure in a massive oak tree making sort-of  sniffly, sleeping noises.
 Above her a boy lay on a branch, he looked like he was about to fall off.

 John lifted the girl, who was in fact very pretty, with long honey coloured hair that flowed over her resting shoulders.
-The boy on teh branch was also rather good looking with dark treacle coloured hair and skin like burned caramel.
+The boy on the branch was also rather good looking with dark treacle coloured hair and skin like burned caramel.
 The girl had golden brown skin.
 They must catch the sun a lot here John thought.
 The girl had a little gold chain around her neck with a half love heart in the